 How will the court know what you need to protect you from the defendant’s firearms violence?

 In your petition* and during any of the hearings* you participate in when you are seeking protection, you will have the opportunity to tell the court about the defendant’s* threats or acts of abuse, especially ones involving firearms.
 Every situation is different, and it is important to talk to a lawyer about your specific situation.
-You can find a lawyer using the New Jersey Bar’s website.
+You can find a lawyer New Jersey county bar associations’ lawyer referral services.
 If you cannot afford a lawyer, information about free-and low-cost legal help is available from Legal Services of New Jersey at (732) 572-9100.